prg007/Lets_Network/README.md

 Our server cache uses a default load factor of 0.75, as well as the default hash function (`std::hash`) and default eviction policy (refuse exceeding cache puts).
 Refer to `cache_server.cc` for further implementation details.

 ## TCP Client
 Refer to `cache_client.cpp` for implementation details.
 We used a library called C++ Requests, or cpr, for short (linked above).
-As for the issue of memory ownership of the pointer from `Cache::get()`, we maintained a vector of returned char pointers in the implementation and destructed each one in the destructor of the actual `Cache` object.
+If the TCP client detects that its host server is not running, it gracefully exits.
+As for the issue of memory ownership of the pointer from `Cache::get()`, we maintained a vector of returned char pointers in the implementation and deleted each one in the destructor of the actual `Cache` object.
 This means that the returned pointers will be tied to the life and death of the Cache client object.

+When testing (i.e. running `testy_client`) make sure that the server is configured in its default state, as that's what the test cases are designed for.
+Running **valgrind** on `./testy_client` while the `./server` is up assures us that there are no memory leaks.
+Valgrind on `testy_cache` also gives us no memory leaks, although that doesn't depend on whether the server is up or not.